Overthinking: The Stumbling Block to Opportunity

 You are not your thoughts.
 Instead of saying “I’m a fraud” start saying “I’m having the thought that I’m a fraud.”
 This small, subtle change offers a different perspective.
 It starts to separate you from your thoughts.

-4 Stay in the Moment
+4. Stay in the moment

 If you open your car door and bang it into the next vehicle in a parking lot because you are thinking about what might happen at tomorrow’s meeting, you’re dwelling on the future.
 This is what I call “future tripping.”
-Anticipating something that may, or may not, happen is out of your present control.
+Anticipating something which may, or may not, happen is out of your present control.

 Learn to savor the moment.
 Notice what you’re doing right now.
 Feel your feet firmly grounded on the floor.
 Pay attention to the details in your surroundings.
 And if nothing else works, breathe deeply for 30 seconds.